noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 This guide has 3 major steps:

-1. How to modify our Noir program to make use of oracle calls as unconstrained function
+1. How to modify our Noir program to make use of oracle calls as unconstrained functions
 2. How to write a JSON RPC Server to resolve these oracle calls with Nargo
 3. How to use them in Nargo and how to provide a custom resolver in NoirJS